beaugaines/buddhadoro/README.md

 # A most basic pomodoro timer written in Python.

 This script is no beauty and is cribbed from others code.
 But it gets the job done.
-And the job is good.
-That is: provide a [Pomodoro timer](www.pomodorotechnique.com) that is easy to use and delimits your work periods not by annoyingly locking your screen with no warning and not by having a dancing gnome pop up and ask you to cease pounding your keyboard for a few minutes, but with a tranquil and soothing *GONG* of a Tibetan
+And that job is is to provide a timer for the [Pomodoro Technique](http://www.pomodorotechnique.com) that is easy to use and delimits your work periods not by annoyingly locking your screen with no warning and not by having a dancing gnome pop up and ask you to cease pounding your keyboard for a few minutes, but with a tranquil and soothing *GONG* of a Tibetan